List of presidents of Brazil: Sixth Republic (1985–present)

 Although elected President of Brazil, Tancredo Neves became gravely ill on the eve of his inauguration and died without ever taking office.
 Therefore, the first civilian president since 1964 was Tancredo's running mate, José Sarney, himself an ex-member of ARENA.
-José Sarney's administration fulfilled Tancredo's campaign promise of passing a constitutional amendment to the Constitution inherited from the military regime, so as to summon elections for a National Constituent Assembly with full powers to draft and adopt a new Constitution for the country, to replace the authoritarian legislation that still remained in place.
-In October 1988, a new democratic Constitution was passed and democracy was consolidated.
-In 1989, the first elections for president under the new Constitution were held and the young Fernando Collor de Mello was elected for a five-year term, the first president to be elected by direct popular ballot since the military coup.
-He was inaugurated in 1990 and in 1992 he became the first president in Brazil to be impeached due to corruption.
+José Sarney's administration fulfilled Tancredo's campaign promise of passing a constitutional amendment to the Constitution inherited from the military regime, so as to summon elections for a Constituent Assembly with full powers to draft and adopt a new constitution for the country, to replace the authoritarian legislation that still remained in place.
+In October 1988, a new democratic Constitution was passed, consolidating democracy.
+In 1989, the first election for president under the new Constitution was held, and the young Fernando Collor was elected for a five-year term, the first president to be elected by direct popular ballot since the military coup.
+He was inaugurated in 1990, and in 1992, he became the first President of Brazil to be impeached due to corruption.
 However, he resigned before the final verdict.

-A referendum held in 1993 (ahead of the 1993 and 1994 Constitutional Revision) allowed the people to decide the form of government of the state (monarchy or republic) for the first time since the proclamation of the Republic in 1889; the republican form of government prevailed.
-In the same referendum, the Brazilian people was able to choose again, for the first time since 1963, the system of Government (parliamentary or presidential) and the model of a presidential executive was retained.
+A referendum held in 1993 (ahead of the 1993 and 1994 constitutional revision) allowed the people to decide the form of government of the state (monarchy or republic) for the first time since the proclamation of the Republic in 1889; the republican form of government prevailed.
+In the same referendum, the Brazilian people was able to choose, again for the first time since 1963, the system of government (parliamentary or presidential), and the model of a presidential executive was retained.
 The revision was a unique opportunity to amend the Constitution with a reduced majority.
-Had a different form or system of government been chosen in the 1993 referendum, the new institutional structure would have been implemented during the Constitutional Revision.
-Both the Revision and the referendum on the form and system of government were summoned in the original text of the Constitution.
-The federal model of the state, retained in the 1988 Constitution, is declared by the Constitution as not subject to abolition, even by Constitutional Amendment.
-According to those tenets and to the results of the popular vote, only minor changes were made to the institutional framework of the State in the Constitutional Revision, including the adoption of a Constitutional Amendment that reduced the presidential term of office from five to four years.
+Had a different form or system of government been chosen in the 1993 referendum, the new institutional structure would have been implemented during the constitutional revision.
+Both the revision and the referendum on the form and system of government were summoned in the original text of the Constitution.
+The federal model of the state, retained in the 1988 Constitution, is declared by the Constitution as not subject to abolition, even by constitutional amendment.
+According to those tenets, and to the results of the popular vote, only minor changes were made to the institutional framework of the state in the constitutional revision, including the adoption of a constitutional amendment that reduced the presidential term of office from five to four years.